yuvalavr24/Sony_HomeTask/README.md

-Dockerfile is a set of orders running while the build of a docker.
+Dockerfile is a set of orders running while the build of a Docker.
-(docker is a "box" which can contain the data you choose to insert to it. you can think it like a Cloud.)
+(Docker is an open-source platform that allows you to automate the deployment and management of applications within software containers.
+It provides an additional layer of abstraction and automation to simplify the process of building, distributing, and running applications)
 ![image](https://github.com/yuvalavr24/Yuval_sony_exce1/assets/133960019/0192303b-190e-486f-b7a8-9657d829787f)